-This is a narrative from Vee Tardrew, Head of Marketing for Bitstocks, reflecting on her deeply personal journey with Bitcoin.
+This is a narrative from Vee Tardrew, Product Marketing Executive for Bitstocks, reflecting on her deeply personal journey with Bitcoin.

 ‘Yes, we do have computers and Internet, albeit at a typically slower speed and excessive cost.
 Yes, even the poorest own mobile phones - sometimes even two.
 And no, I do not have a pet lion, giraffe or zebra that I ride on to work!’

 That said, I was absolutely clueless when it came to this ‘bitcoin thing’.
 I had heard of a ‘coin’ that you could ‘find’ on the Internet, which then was on your computer and that it was making some people quite wealthy, but I was baffled by the concept of how this all worked from a technical perspective, let alone the financial side.

 As the call began, I recall sitting hanging onto Michael’s every word as he explained his personal journey with Bitcoin.
 How he had started dabbling with technology and entrepreneurship as a young teen.
 How he had gone on to specialise in traditional finance and carved his path on the fast-paced, competitive trading floors, making huge profits for companies that took massive cuts of personal investments.
 How he had completely dismissed bitcoin initially as nothing more than ‘monopoly money of the Internet’.
 And how, after some time, a life-changing conversation and extensive research, he came to realise he was woefully wrong about Bitcoin’s purpose and potential.

 When the time came for us to ask questions, I remember having one after another.
 Michael patiently answered them all, and for the first time I had a solid grasp on what this ‘bitcoin thing’ was all about, but I was still highly skeptical.